GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 1. Un-pack the needed files from oxauth.war with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);

 2. Put the files under the `/opt/gluu/jetty/oxauth/custom/` directory, so they could be used instead of the standard files in `oxauth.war`.
 (Note: the same approach will work for oxTrust if files are placed under `/opt/gluu/jetty/identity/custom/`).
-The benefit of using this method is that your customizations won't be disturbed by any changes to oxauth.war or identity.war later on (for example, in case this Gluu instance will be patched and a component's WAR archive will be overwritten).
+The benefit of using this method is that your customizations won't be disturbed by any changes to oxauth.war or identity.war later on (for example, in case this Gluu instance will be patched or updated, and a component's WAR archive will get overwritten).
 More on this below.

 ## Directory structure and mappings used by the feature